portellam/parse-iommu-devices/README.md

                                 (not an IOMMU group ID).
 Comma delimited.

 Examples:
-  parse-iommu-devices -eq -v 2  Quiet output except for drivers and hardware IDs,
+  parse-iommu-devices -eq -v 2  Quiet output except for drivers and hardware IDs
-                                of IOMMU groups with external devices, and exclude IOMMU groups with VGA device(s) before and after the second found group.
+                                (of IOMMU groups with external devices) and exclude IOMMU groups with VGA device(s) before and after the second matched group.
 ```

 ### 7. Contact